NotStrahinja/cquiry/README.md

 Just download `qc.h` and drop it in your project.
 Done.

+## Platforms

+This library is fully cross-platform and can compile from C99 to C23.

 ## Usage
 In order to use the library, include this at the top of your C file:
 ```c